ld-archive/.github/profile/README.md

 ### Funding
 We are currently exploring funding options.
 Have money?
 Get in touch!

-### Help with Development
+## Help with Development
 We are of course interested in help with website development.
 If you are interested in helping please say hello.
 Small and large support is welcomed.
+At the moment we are just starting out.
+If you would like to be involved in a project from the ground up, now is the time.

 ## Get in Touch
 You can find us and get in touch in the following ways: